Winter Safety Checklist: 10 Must-Haves for Seniors and Their Caregivers

 Updated from the original publication on November 7, 2019.

-You can worry less about senior loved ones knowing they have these ten things this winter.
+You can worry less about senior loved ones knowing they have these ten tips to keep seniors safe this winter.

-While in my grandmother’s case, leaving the iron on was the culprit for catastrophe, other things to look out for are candles, space heaters, fireplaces (natural, electric or gas), electric or heated blankets, cookies in the oven, hot chocolate on the stove and those chestnuts roasting on the open fire.
-These are all possible fire hazards, so make sure your senior loved one has new batteries in their smoke and carbon monoxide detectors, and easy access to a phone and a fire extinguisher if needed.
+The comforts of winter can also become fire hazards if not handled carefully: candles, space heaters, fireplaces (natural, electric or gas), electric or heated blankets, cookies in the oven, hot chocolate on the stove and those chestnuts roasting on the open fire.
+To make sure your senior loved one is safe from winter fire hazards, make sure they have new batteries in their smoke and carbon monoxide detectors, and easy access to a phone and a fire extinguisher if needed.

 As we all know, the winter months in the northeast can get extremely cold, so it is vital to make sure your senior loved one’s home stays warm.
 One easy way is to ensure the home is properly insulated and does not have drafty doors or windows.
 This could mean getting a door draft stopper to block the door or adding weather stripping to any drafty window or door.

-Something you and your senior loved one need is an action plan.
+Another item you need to consider is a cold weather safety plan for your senior.
 A good action plan should outline steps to follow during an emergency.
 It also should list emergency contact numbers, insurance information, etc. Plan for common - and not-so-common - scenarios like power outages, getting snowed in, fire, medical emergencies, and more.

 A well-stocked kit can ensure the health and safety of your senior loved one even beyond the winter.
 Kits should include non-perishable food items, bottled water, some candy in case they have low blood sugar, medications they might need, a radio, a flashlight, and warm blankets.
 Our winter disaster supply kit checklist details some additional items to include.